Garbage Museum

 The Garbage Museum was a waste management themed museum in Stratford, Connecticut, United States.
-Constructed and opened in 1994, the recycling facility and museum was constructed for a cost of $5 million and funded through a group of 19 local municipalities, collectively known as the Southwest Connecticut Recycling Committee.
+Constructed and opened in 1994, the recycling facility and museum was constructed for a cost of US$5 million and funded through a group of 19 local municipalities, collectively known as the Southwest Connecticut Recycling Committee.
 The museum was operated by the Connecticut Resources Recovery Authority which focused on empowering visitors with knowledge about waste management and allowed visitors to watch the sorting process of recyclables.
 The most iconic exhibit was Trash-o-saurus, a dinosaur sculpture made of garbage.
-Funding for the museum dropped in 2009 due to expiring contracts, but remained open until 2011.
-The closure of the museum followed a failed fundraising campaign.
+Funding for the museum dropped in 2009 due to expiring contracts; the museum was closed in 2011 following a failed fundraising campaign.
 In 2014, the Connecticut General Assembly approved a measure to fund the museum by allowing the Connecticut Department of Energy and Environmental Protection to award a grant of up to $100,000 to the Connecticut Resource Recovery Authority.